Reintroducing First and Fifteenth

 First

 On the first of each month, expect a new book review to be published.
-I tend to select titles that are about or are related to technology, but often the subjects veer.
-I am interested in books that address pressing concerns for anyone interesting in critical technology practice and design research.
+I tend to select titles that are about or are related to technology, but sometimes the subjects might veer towards something else.
+I am interested in writing about books that critically examine the impacts of digital technology on how we live—particularly those that are not afraid to interrogate power.

 Fifteenth